-Regulatory Compliance and

-Enforcement The Administration operates a program to improve safety performance and remove high-risk carriers from the Nation's highways.
-Research and Technology The development to improve the safety of motor carrier operations and commercial motor vehicles and drivers.
+Regulatory Compliance and Enforcement The Administration operates a program to improve safety performance and remove high-risk carriers from the Nation's highways.

+Research and Technology The

+Administration coordinates research and development to improve the safety of motor carrier operations and commercial motor vehicles and drivers.